isomerpages/ogp/_about-us/eng/gautam.md

 functionId: eng
 jobTitle: Job Title
 curProducts:
-  - currentProducts
+  - Armoury
 pastProducts:
-  - Armoury
+  - pastProducts
-accomplishments: ""
+accomplishments: i'm new, watch this space!
 quote: Families are like fudge – mostly sweet with a few nuts.
 linkedinId: gautam